Welcome!

 Financial Econometrics (Graduate)

-2024-25: TA to Prof. G. Moramarco
+2024: TA to G. Moramarco

 Financial Instruments and Markets (Undergraduate)